TTFB is the foundation everything else builds on

 Fixing TTFB systematically

 Add a CDN if you do not have one.
 Cloudflare's free tier alone cuts TTFB by 50% or more for most sites.
-Cache static and HTML responses at the edge.
+Cache static and HTML responses at the edge so the request never has to travel back to a distant origin for content that has not changed.